box/box-python-sdk/docs/hubs.md

   - Title of the Box Hub.
 It cannot be empty and should be less than 50 characters.
 - description `Optional[str]`
   - Description of the Box Hub.
+- include_items `Optional[bool]`
+  - If true, the items which the user has Editor or Owner access to in the original Box Hub will be copied to the new Box Hub.
+Defaults to false.
 - box_version `BoxVersionHeaderV2025R0`
   - Version header.
 - extra_headers `Optional[Dict[str, Optional[str]]]`